Habib Shartouni: Arrest and imprisonment

 Two days later Shartouni was arrested by the Lebanese Forces.
 Shartouni was handed over to Lebanese justice.
 Amine Gemayel, Bachir's elder brother, succeeded him to the presidency seat after his assassination.
 Habib had spent eight years held captive in Roumieh prison without an official trial, until 13 October 1990 when he escaped during the final Syrian offensive in Lebanon that was aimed at toppling the government headed by Michel Aoun.
 Shartouni was sentenced to death in absentia by the Lebanese court on 20 October 2017 after admitting his part in the assassination.
 In interviews with Lebanese newspaper al-Akhbar in 2012 and 2017, Shartouni stated that after his escape, he resided in Syria between 1994 and 2004, and did not disclose his current whereabouts.
 He also denied that he visited Lebanon since his escape from prison in 1990.

 Trial

 On 20 October 2017, the Judicial Council, Lebanon's highest state security court, sentenced Habib Shartouni and Nabil al-Alam to death in absentia in the case of the 1982 assassination of President-elect Bachir Gemayel.
-The Council also stripped former Syrian Social National Party members Shartouni and Alam of their civil rights.
+The Council also stripped former Syrian Social Nationalist Party members Shartouni and Alam of their civil rights.